On the snowy, northeastern Christmas of my 11th year, our parents gathered all five kids around the kitchen table to deliver the news.

 It turns out I loved living in Texas — especially after my ears got used to the accent — and I made many friends I’m still in contact with.

 The experience made me who I am today, and I’m grateful for it.

 When we ask our prospects to go beyond their ingrained stereotypes, we encourage them to grow and stretch as human beings.

-It turns out that’s good for them, and it’s good for your business, too.
+That’s good for them, and it turns out it’s good for business, too.